red-magic/tty-colorscheme/README.md

 ## Customization

-A colorscheme file looks like this
+A colorscheme file looks like this:

 ```
 color1=000000  # Background